sporto/sporto.github.com/source/_posts/2012-12-09-callbacks-listeners-promises.markdown

 ### Cons

-- If the signatures don't match as in the second example then you can argue that the flow control library offers little in terms of readability.
+- If the signatures of the functions don't match as in the second example then you can argue that the flow control library offers little in terms of readability.

 <div style="height: 150px; overflow:hidden;">
 	<img src="http://photos.foter.com/90/time-heals-nothing_4.jpeg" style="display: block; width: 100%; margin-top:-70px;">